shangyuj/2200-messed-up/index.md

 7. I was told he was going to perform tonight.
    ![I was told he was going to perform tonight](https://github.com/user-attachments/assets/6be62b91-b2c2-41a5-ad80-a7dfb1626de3)

-9. What he did made him a hero.
-10. The committee has tallied the votes and will soon announce the winner.
-11. I have to be the person who tells the truth.
-12. I was hired because they liked my proposal.
-13. Her face lit up when she saw him, which we didn’t notice.
-14. He writes a story down whenever he’s in a new city.

 ## Major Assignment 2 (due after Thanksgiving)
 Major Assignment 2 was given to you on paper on Thursday.
 In case you need another copy, here's the digital version you can print by yourself: [Digital File](https://drive.google.com/file/d/1OqqQHMvhvYnoTH8AejduNTfHHWJc8gMn/view?usp=sharing)